atbcb/usab-uswds/news/_posts/2019-10-16-access-board-resolves-48-architectural-barriers-act-cases-through-corrective-action-in-fy-2019.md

   Action in FY 2019
 date: 'October 16, 2019'
 excerpt: >-
   The Access Board was created in part to enforce the first federal law to address accessibility, the Architectural Barriers Act (ABA) of 1968.
-This law requires . . .
+This law requires access to . . .
 tags:
   - enforcement
   - ABA